6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 There will be a short questionnaire (multiple-choice) regarding your usage of LLMs, to be released on Gradescope.
 You should submit this questionnaire even if you did not use LLMs for this phase.

-## Appendix: Why we defer integer range checking until the next project
+## Appendix: Why we defer integer range checking until the next phase

 When considering the problem of checking the legality of the input program, there is no fundamental separation between the responsibilities of the scanner, the parser and the semantic checker.
 Often, the compiler designer has the choice of checking a certain constraint in a particular phase, or even of dividing the checking across multiple phases.
 However, for pragmatic reasons, we have had to divide the complete scan/parse/check unit into two parts simply to fit the course schedule better.